ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory: Future Directions

 \section{Future Directions}

 ~ In this section, we briefly discuss the potential future directions following \ours{} and \mats{}.

-\textbf{Compositional Memory.} Our current framework distills each experience into multiple memory items, and when a new query arrives, we retrieve similar experiences and reuse all associated items independently.
+\textbf{Modular and Compositional Memory.} Our current framework distills each experience into multiple memory items, and when a new query arrives, we retrieve similar experiences and reuse all associated items independently.
 This design highlights the effect of memory content but does not consider how items could be composed into higher-level strategies.
-Future work could explore composition-aware retrieval and consolidation, enabling the agent to combine complementary items or form reusable macros, thereby yielding richer strategies and stronger generalization in long-horizon tasks.
+Future work could explore composition-aware retrieval and consolidation with based on modular memory extraction, enabling the agent to combine complementary items or form reusable macros, thereby yielding richer strategies and stronger generalization in long-horizon tasks.
+For example, memory could be extracted with respect to ``planning memory'', ``tool-use memory'', ``operational memory'', ``user-centric memory'', etc. In this way, memory extracted would be more fine-grained and memory retrieval could unlock compositional and complementary power, not just task similarity.

 \textbf{Advanced Memory Architectures.} Our current system design is intentionally minimal; a natural next step is to build a layered, product-level memory stack that integrates mature paradigms --- e.g., episodic traces~\citep{fountas2025humaninspired} for per-task context, short-term ``working'' memory~\citep{lumer2025memtool} for within-session state, and long-term~\citep{wang2025m} consolidated knowledge with decay/refresh policies.
 The philosophy of \ours{} are compatible with the above different memory angularities.
 Additionally, the current memory retrieval could also move beyond embedding-based similarities to reasoning-intensive controllers~\citep{shao2025reasonir} that decompose queries, plan multi-hop lookups across tiers, and condition selection on uncertainty, recency, and cost.
 Learning-based routers and consolidation policies could also automate this process.
 This integration would turn \ours{} with \mats{} into a deployable memory service that scales across domains and teams.